marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo/docs/ModernAppDemo_1.md

 <img src="https://github.com/marcusts/Com.MarcusTS.ModernAppDemo/blob/main/ModernAppDemo/images/flying-cars-2.jpg  " width="400" align="right" />

 When you try to implement this "easy" approach, you find that:
-> * Every button, pedal, or lever is attached to another device that you have to learn to push, and that feels klunky
+> * Every button, pedal, or lever is attached to another device that you have to learn to push, and that feels clunky
 > * The moving parts went up by 3x.
 You don't understand any of them.
 > * The thing drives a lot worse
 > * The thing barely flies; nobody is suicidal enough to volunteer to be the "test" pilot.